JEFH507/org-chart-goose-orchestrator/Demo/Demo Archive/Demo_Execution_Plan.md

 ### Questions to Anticipate

 **Q: What happens if I change a profile?**
-A: Save in Admin Dashboard → Restart affected Goose container → New config loads
+A: Save in Admin Dashboard → Restart affected goose container → New config loads

 **Q: How long do JWT tokens last?**
 A: 10 hours for dev, configurable for production